tensorflow/tfjs-models/knn-classifier/demos/README.md

 yarn watch
 ```

-To get future updates from the knn-image-classifier source code:
+To get future updates from the knn-classifier source code:
 ```
-# cd up into the knn-image-classifier directory
+# cd up into the knn-classifier directory
 cd ../
 yarn build && yalc push
 ```